 Field Data Type Description Behavior and Usage Privileg es N/A The privileges that you can grant to a user or group on accessing a KPI.
 You can set privileges to a User or a Group to do the perform the following operations on a KPI: View: Allows the user or the group to view the KPI.
-Update: Allows the user or the group to edit the KPI.
-Delete: Allows the user or the group to delete the KPI.

-Field Data Type Description Behavior and Usage Schedul The time period for a KPI update.
+Update: Allows the user or the group to edit the KPI Delete: Allows the user or the group to delete the KPI.
+Schedul e N/A The time period for a KPI update.
 Note: If one of the KPIs you selected is part of a hierarchy, a message will appear stating that the schedule for the selected KPI is defined at the root level in the hierarchy of KPIs.
 Note: You can add a schedule for a KPI only after saving the KPI.
 The summary of the KPI schedule that you have defined in the Edit Schedule window appears in the Schedule section.
 Note: You can view the schedule status log for a KPI in the Schedule Logs page of the Operations Manager.
-To create or edit a schedule for a KPI, you can select the The Edit Schedule window contains the following fields: One time: Select this option if you want a KPI schedule to run only once.
-The Start field is a required field.
-To specify the start date, select and to specify the time, select Recurrence: Select this option if you want a KPI schedule to run at a specific time and day on a recurring basis.
-You must specify the values for Start and Every field.
-Time Zone: Select this option to set the time zone.
-Start: Select this option to specify the start date for the KPI updates.
-In the box, select the date by using The KPI updates will continue to update depending upon the value provided in Every field.
-Every: This is a required field when you want to update a KPI on recurring basis.
-Select this box to specify the frequency of the KPI updates.
-Specify a number in the Every text box and select a value from the adjacent list box.
-The adjacent list box contains values such as, Minutes, Hours, Days, Weeks, Months and Years.
-For example, if you want the updates to a KPI occur at every two hour, then enter 2 in the Every text box and then select Hours from the adjacent drop-down list box.
-If you want an update for KPI to occur on every first day in a month, then enter 1 in Every text box and then select Month from the list box.
-Days: Select this option to schedule the KPI updates on selected days.
-To do this, in the Every field enter the days of the week and then in the adjacent box, select Days.
-For example, if you want the updates to a KPI occur at every two doays in a week, then enter 2 in the Every text box and then select Days from the adjacent drop-down list box.
-Prom start time: Select this option to s update, then enter 2 in the Occurrences text box.
+To create or edit a schedule for a KPI, you can select the O. The Edit Schedule window appears.
+Enter the values in the required fields.
+For more information on creating a schedule, see Schedule a Job.